Government-Mandated Senior Car Insurance Discounts: How to Save

 Understanding Government-Mandated Car Insurance Discounts

 Although driving in your senior years provides freedom, it also has risks.
-Older drivers can face cognitive, visual, and physical declines that make car accidents more likely, according to the Insurance Institute for Highway Safety (IIHS).
-Data also suggests that seniors’ increased physical fragility makes them more susceptible to serious injuries or death from a crash.
+Some older drivers may face cognitive, visual, and physical declines that make car accidents more likely, according to the Insurance Institute for Highway Safety (IIHS).
+Data also suggests that seniors’ increased physical fragility makes them more susceptible to accident-caused injuries compared to younger adults.

 Still, senior citizens between the ages of 56 and 69 have some of the lowest average car insurance rates of any age group, according to Compare.com data.
 Completing an approved mature driver improvement course could save you even more while sharpening your driving skills and making you a better defensive driver.